 Do Etsy Sellers Have To Give Refunds?

-Some things, like digital products, have an automatic no-refund policy, because they’re digital.
-Once they’re downloaded the customer has the product, so it’s not fair to expect a seller to refund those.
+Some things, like digital products, have an automatic no-return policy, because they’re digital.
+Once they’re downloaded the customer has the product, so it’s not fair to expect an Etsy shop owner to refund those.

 Personalized items can’t be refunded because they’re unsellable to anyone other than you.
 When you order something with personalization make sure that you order the right thing and send the seller the right details!